raleighlittles/iTunesDB-Parser/README.md

 If you have any iTunesDB files from the unsupported list and are willing to share, please contact me.

-Special thanks to:

--   @AZProductions
--   @joshkenney

-for providing iTunesDB files!

 <a href="https://www.buymeacoffee.com/raleighlittles" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="45" width="175"></a>